 If you are not yet a registered user of our Platform, then we may market our services to you generally – including via social media, advertising through our website or through third party websites and other digital or non-digital platforms.
 We will always do this in accordance with our legal requirements and if we use a third party to do so, we will only do so with our trusted partners.

-We may disclose your personal information outside of Australia to our third party service providers located in the United States and Japan.
-We will take reasonable steps to ensure that any overseas recipient will deal with such personal information in a way that is consistent with the Australian Privacy Principles.
+We may disclose your personal information outside of the country in which you reside or of which you are a citizen to our third party service providers located in Australia, the United States and Japan.
+In addition, your personal information may be processed in the country in which it was collected and in other countries, where laws regarding processing of personal information may be less stringent than the laws in your country.
+By providing your data, you consent to such transfer.
+We will take reasonable steps to ensure that any overseas recipient will deal with such personal information in a way that is consistent with the privacy laws of your country.

-We may disclose de-identified information outside of Australia to clinical trial providers located in the United States, China, Singapore, New Zealand and Europe (including the European Union), for the purposes of matching you with clinical trials.
+We may disclose de-identified information to international clinical trial providers, including in the United States, China, Singapore, New Zealand and Europe (including the European Union), for the purposes of matching you with clinical trials.
 We will always seek your consent before providing your name and contact details to any such clinical trial provider so that you can participate in a trial.

 We may collect personal information about you when you use and access our website or Platform.